First tips & ideas for fun water games with children

 1. For your boat race, first fill a large tub or a small paddling pool with water.
 Decide which edge is the start and where the finish is.

-Water games for the children's birthday party
+Water games for children's birthday parties

-Water fight
+water fight

 • filled water balloons